Latest update: May 2026

 Please do not send us your bank details.
 We will tell you when and how you can provide your bank details later in the settlement administration, in a safe and secure way.

-Under the SDS, Registrants can review various decisions relating to their claim.
-Reviews will be considered by an independent lawyer (not Maurice Blackburn).
+Under the SDS, Registrants may have the right to request a review of certain decisions relating to their claim.
+Reviews are conducted by an independent lawyer (not Maurice Blackburn).

-We will provide information about reviews at each stage of the process, so that you will know what to do, and by when.
+We will provide information about review rights at each stage of the process, including what you need to do and by when.

 All Admin Contacts and Registrants who participate in the settlement administration must: